-1.07 (ii) Implementation of currency hedging
+(ii) Implementation of currency hedging

 A strategic currency hedging policy was implemented in March 2019.
-By currency hedging the market value of the synthetic equity portfolio, and leaving the physical equity portfolio unhedged from a currency perspective, this policy achieves a c.50% currency hedged position of the overall equity portfolio.
+By currency hedging the market value of the synthetic equity portfolio, and leaving the physical equity portfolio unhedged from a currency perspective, this policy achieved a c.50% currency hedged position of the overall equity portfolio.
 The strategic hedge ratio was based on analysis that indicated such a level minimised risk over the long term.

 The uncertainty surrounding Brexit has resulted in a significant depreciation of the pound.
-Whilst this has resulted in gains for the Fund due to the unhedged physical overseas equity exposure, currency risk remains a major risk to the Fund and a strengthening pound would have a detrimental impact on the Fund's deficit.
+Whilst this has resulted in gains for the Fund due to the overseas equity exposure, currency risk remains a major risk to the Fund and a strengthening pound would have a detrimental impact on the Fund's deficit as overseas assets would be worth less in sterling terms.